2001 Mars Odyssey

 Ice mapping over the South Pole of Mars

 Mars Odyssey is mapping the amount and distribution of chemical elements and minerals that make up the martian surface.
 The spacecraft has globally mapped many elements on the surface and most importantly, hydrogen distribution, which led scientists to discover vast amounts of water ice in the polar regions burried just beneath the surface.
 Odyssey discovered vast amounts of ice, not just on the ice caps, but in many areas just below the surface.
 Ice means water and "follow the water" was the Mars program's goal, at that time.
-Today it's "follow the carbon"-which could indicate the possibility of past or present life.
+Today it's "follow the carbon", which could indicate the possibility of past or present life.

 The Odyssey team put in quite a lot of extra effort to ensure it's succesful arrival in orbit.
 The navigation team did a spectacular job, basically designing a new method of pinpointing the spacecraft's location.
 During Mars Orbit Insertion (MOI), the team hit the exact target in space they were shooting for, just a little spot in space after an enormously long journey.
-It was JPL's way of saying, yes, we haven't forgotten how to orbit Mars.
+It was JPL's way of saying, no, we haven't forgotten how to orbit Mars.

 Odyssey viewing clouds over Olympus volcano